Blendify/blender-manual/blender_docs/manual/render/cycles/settings/passes.rst

 Exclude
    Scene layers are shared between all render layers;
-   however, sometimes it's useful to leave out some object influence for a particular render layer.
+   however, sometimes it is useful to leave out some object influence for a particular render layer.
    That is what this option allows you to do.